 What do mortgage lenders need to know?

 When considering the type of mortgage which is most suitable for you, your broker will need to know full details of your situation.
-Expect to be asked about your family situation, your income, employment details, debts, credit history, any existing mortgage details, savings and assets position and so on.
+Expect to be asked about your family situation, your income, employment details, debts, credit history (you may be asked to obtain a a copy of your credit file from a credit referencing agency), any existing mortgage details, savings and assets position and so on.
 You will also need to prove your address and identity.
 The more accurate the information you supply then the better the resulting advice.

 We have pages available for further information about home mover mortgages, first time buyers, buying to rent out and other guidance on house buying and mortgages.
 Please see the list of topics on the right hand side of this page.